 Overview: In 19th century England, a young bride struggles against the confinement of an abusive marriage.
 BBC Films; 2016; 89 minutes.

 William Oldroyd’s Lady Macbeth is a film without excess.
-From its minimal score and simple cinematography, there is a frankness with which it addresses Catherine.
+From its minimal score and simple cinematography, there is a frankness with which it addresses Katherine.
 This film is as sharp and unrelenting as its protagonist, without wasted dialogue or extraneous scenes.
-There is also very little in terms of exposition; the film’s first scene is Catherine’s marriage to middle-aged Alexander (Paul Hilton).
-The sight of wide-eyed Catherine, hesitant expression obfuscated by a veil, is effective enough.
+There is also very little in terms of exposition; the film’s first scene is Katherine’s marriage to middle-aged Alexander (Paul Hilton).
+The sight of wide-eyed Katherine, hesitant expression obfuscated by a veil, is effective enough.
 She is initially unafraid, but immediately Alexander mistreats her, and thus begins her descent.
-When he first leaves on unexplained business, Catherine is free, and rejects her role as a housewife, sleeping with Sebastian, and roaming freely around the grounds.
+When he first leaves on unexplained business, Katherine is free, and rejects her role as a housewife, sleeping with Sebastian, and roaming freely around the grounds.

-The way in which the feeling of triumph that comes from Catherine’s freedom is complicated by what comes later is masterfully done, and rejects any sense of binary morality.
-Catherine is a product of her environment, certainly, but to what end does that allow the viewer to forgive her?
+The way in which the feeling of triumph that comes from Katherine’s freedom is complicated by what comes later is masterfully done, and rejects any sense of binary morality.
+Katherine is a product of her environment, certainly, but to what end does that allow the viewer to forgive her?
 Lady Macbeth asks the viewer this question throughout and makes no attempt to help us answer it.
-Catherine’s youth and the injustice of her circumstances lead to the collapse of her innocence, and her desperation and cruelty.
+Katherine’s youth and the injustice of her circumstances lead to the collapse of her innocence, and her desperation and cruelty.

-Lady Macbeth loses some of its focus in the final third, in which two new characters enter the picture, a surprise to both Catherine and the viewer.
-While the characters feel somewhat extraneous in terms of the story, in terms of the cruelty they bring out in Catherine and Sebastian they effectively continue the troubling degradation of her character that persists throughout.
-The introduction of outsiders disrupts the insular society that Catherine has painstakingly crafted to her liking, and pushes her to acts of unforgivable selfishness.
+Lady Macbeth loses some of its focus in the final third, in which two new characters enter the picture, a surprise to both Katherine and the viewer.
+While the characters feel somewhat extraneous in terms of the story, in terms of the cruelty they bring out in Katherine and Sebastian they effectively continue the troubling degradation of her character that persists throughout.
+The introduction of outsiders disrupts the insular society that Katherine has painstakingly crafted to her liking, and pushes her to acts of unforgivable selfishness.

 Conclusion: Lady Macbeth is surprising in its moral neutrality, beautiful in its ability to disturb.
 It is visually stunning and still able to convey bleakness and isolation of its protagonist and setting.
 With sparse but effective dialogue and minimal exposition the film is brilliant in the way it displays with sympathy and severity the corruption of its protagonist.